Solcrates-Labs/ohlcvcreator/README.md

 # OHLCV Creator

-### OHLCV Creator is a powerful API selfhosted tool, that allows <br> gathering individual specified OHLCV(Open High Low Close Volume) <br> Data for all traders across all Solana on-chain memetokens. <br> Intended to use with Free RPC tiers from Solana providers
+OHLCV Creator is a powerful API selfhosted tool, that allows gathering individual specified OHLCV(Open High Low Close Volume)

+Data for all traders across all Solana on-chain memetokens.
+Intended to use with Free RPC tiers from Solana providers

-### Advantages of OHLCV Creator
+ **Advantages of OHLCV Creator**

 + 📖 Complete Open-Source, with easily modified code